 My mother with mental illness died last week.
 She was 85 years old.
 Here I share my recollection of being raised by a mother with mental illness.

-Generally speaking, I avoid public discussion of religion and politics.
-Not because I fear offending someone (I do that just about every time I open my mouth), but because such conversations usually irritate me to the point of pulling out my own hair.
-That said, the quest for a GOP presidential candidate has raised a lot of brouhaha concerning reproductive rights in America.
+The quest for a GOP presidential candidate has raised a lot of brouhaha concerning reproductive rights in America.
 Whether certain politicians aim to force everyone to spawn or limit childbearing rights to a particular set is unclear.
-The debate, however, brings to mind the question: should people with psychiatric illness have children?
+The debate, however, brings to mind the question: should people with mental illness have children?

 Yesterday morning, Bob said something I’ve never heard him say before: “I need to see my doctor.”
 (He was referring to his psychiatrist.)